-We move now to a district that is adjacent to our previous one, the largely urban district of San Miguel.
-Offering quite a different experience to much of the city, this is an area where hypermarkets and shopping malls are commonplace, making it ideal for those looking to partake in a little retail therapy.
+Offering quite a different experience to much of the city, San Miguel is an area where hypermarkets and shopping malls are commonplace, making it ideal for those looking to partake in a little retail therapy.

 It also has a large number of parks compared to other districts, making it a nice place to relax in the slightly cooler temperatures that are found here.

 Generally seen as a pleasant neighborhood, where people may come to get away from it all for a while, as opposed to going sightseeing, it does have one famous attraction, the Parque De Las Leyendas.

 Lima’s largest zoo, home to 215 species of birds, mammals, and reptiles, and located within the Archaeological Complex Of Maranga, this is an amazing destination, where you can see thousands of animals and historical architecture, all at the same time.